deconz-community/deconz-docker/README.md

 #### Docker-Compose

-A docker-compose.yml file is provided in the root of this image's GitHub repo.
+A full docker-compose.yml file is provided in the root of this image's GitHub repo.
 You may also copy/paste the following into your existing docker-compose.yml, modifying the options as required (omit the `version` and `services` lines as your docker-compose.yml will already contain these).

 ```yaml
 version: "2"